 It didn’t take long for Vaisa’s conviction to be upheld and, on April 6, 1923, he, too, was brought to the gallows in Estancia.
 With few observers and after offering that he had no final statement to make, John Block adjusted Vaisa’s noose, the trap door opened, and Vaisa fell as the sun again crested the horizon.
 He was the 75th and last person to be legally hanged in New Mexico.

-The man of Lebanese descent in the apocryphal story of the robbery may well be Kasim Hindi, perhaps better known as William, who operated a store in the eye-catching building above and at top, built in 1908.
+In any case, William Hindi was also from Lebanon and operated a store in Duran, the eye-catching building above and at top, which opened in 1908.
 It is also constructed of cut stone and its signage still clearly welcomes tourists, but much in the world has moved on while the little store has stood still.
 At least the graffiti inside, some of which reads, “go hug someone,” “god rox,” and “satan is gay,” would lead one to envision a history far more whimsical than that of the general store.
+William's brother, Kasim, also operated a store, but his was across the highway from the Coury Merc.
+Co.

 Other buildings around Duran are still in use, including the San Juan Bautista Catholic Church, built in 1910, the red brick school, which closed in 1955 but has been re-purposed as a community center, and the fire station and post office.
 Thus, unlike some other towns where the trains now whistle right by and motorists are few and far between, Duran persists.
 It also most certainly sees fewer hanging crimes.